MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/customer-service-entities.md

 ## CaseResolution entity

 The CaseResolution entity represents the activity when a case is resolved or reactivated.
 Customer Service Insights uses the CaseResolution entity to compute case resolution time.
-If the CaseResolution entity is not available in the system, Customer Service Insights uses the value of the ModifiedOn attribute in the [Case entity](#case-entity) as the case resolution date and time.
+If the CaseResolution entity is not available in the system or no resolution record is found from the entity for a resolved case, Customer Service Insights uses the value of the ModifiedOn attribute in the [Case entity](#case-entity) as the case resolution date and time.
 Customer Service Insights uses the following attributes from the CaseResolution entity:

 Attributes | Type | Details
 -----------|------|--------